PipedreamHQ/pipedream/docs/docs/sources/README.md

 ## Limits

-Event sources are subject to the [same limits as Pipedream workflows](/limits/).
+Event sources are subject to the [same limits as Pipedream workflows](/limits/), except:

+- Sources have a default timeout of 5 min.
+- Memory is fixed at 256MB.

 <Footer />